 At the release of the pen this system was known as the “Foto-fill Filler” system and was lauded for only having a single moving part.

 The Parker 51 does not have a large, highly stylized nib like many classic fountain pens.
-This was a workhorse pen, used when fountain pens were a daily tool.
+This was a workhorse pen, used when fountain pens were daily tools.
 In 1941 this took form in a 14K gold tubular nib, most of which was concealed within the body of the pen.
 The nib works with a collector shell, breather tube, and feed to produce smooth, even writing.

 The nib is called “hood” because the grip section of then pen hides most of it from view, similar to on the newer Lamy 2000.
 It’s called tubular because it’s literally shaped like a tube that wraps entirely around the feed.
 This is usually done to delay the drying of ink that is still inside the pen.
 This was specially useful with the 51 pens because it was released alongside new, quick-drying inks.
 These were the Parker SuperChrome inks, which are now know to be harmful to pens and paper alike due to their high acidity and corrosive nature.